 - If there are fresh foods available that aren’t past the expiration date, moldy, etc.

 - Whether there are any signs of accidents, such as burn marks on the counters or scorched pots/pans

 - Unopened mail piled up

 - Dirty dishes stacked in the sink, or any other indicators of difficulty with maintaining the home to healthy standards

 Based on the outcome of the assessment, the home care professional can create a customized care plan which will outline the ways an in-home caregiver can help overcome any difficulties being encountered.
 Often with just a little support, seniors can continue to live and thrive in the home where it’s most comfortable, with enhanced safety to bring families peace of mind, while never sacrificing the older adult’s freedom and independence.

-Get in touch with Hearts at Home In-Home Care, the experienced experts in home health in Overland Park, Kansas and nearby areas, to schedule for a free in-home assessment for an older adult you love today!
+Get in touch with Hearts at Home In-Home Care, provider of senior home care in Kansas City and the surrounding areas, to schedule for a free in-home assessment for an older adult you love today!
 You can connect with us any time online or give us a call at 913-440-4209 to learn more about senior care solutions.